Great Vic Bike Ride

 As the Great Vic is a ride and not a race, road closures are minimal.
 However, there are some changed traffic conditions in place across the route to ensure the safety of all road users.
 It’s important to note that normal road rules apply at all times during the event, even when riding on closed roads.

-If you are transported to hospital as a result of your injuries or illness, and are discharged on the same day, Bicycle Network will arrange transportation to bring you back to the campsite.
+If you are transported to hospital as a result of your injuries or illness and are discharged on the same day, we will arrange transportation to bring you back to the campsite.
 However, if you’re required to stay in hospital overnight and can no longer participate in the ride, you will have to organise your own transport home.

 At the campsite